awsdocs/aws-m2-user-guide/doc_source/security-app-ba.md

 If you no longer need the resources you created for this tutorial, delete them so that you won't continue to be charged for them\.
 Complete the following steps:
 + If the AWS Mainframe Modernization application is still running, stop it\.
 + Delete the AWS Mainframe Modernization application\.
-For more information, see [Delete a AWS Mainframe Modernization application](applications-m2-delete.md)\.
+For more information, see [Delete an AWS Mainframe Modernization application](applications-m2-delete.md)\.
 + Delete the AWS Mainframe Modernization runtime environment\.
-For more information, see [Delete a AWS Mainframe Modernization runtime environmentDelete a runtime environment](delete-environments-m2.md)\.
+For more information, see [Delete an AWS Mainframe Modernization runtime environmentDelete a runtime environment](delete-environments-m2.md)\.
 + Delete the Amazon Cognito resources you created\.
 For more information, see [Tutorial: Cleaning up your AWS resources](https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-cleanup-tutorial.html) in the *Amazon Cognito Developer Guide*\.
 + Delete the Secrets Manager secret you created\.
 For more information, see [Delete a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_delete-secret.html) in the *AWS Secrets Manager User Guide*\.